 BMI has a rich history in Latin music

-The fees for the “public performances” of its repertoire of more than 10.5 million compositions - including radio airplay, broadcast and cable television carriage, and live and recorded performances by all other music customers, including but not limited to the Internet, restaurants, retail outlets, and music-on-hold - are then distributed as royalties to the writers and copyright holders it represents.
+The fees for the “public performances” of its repertoire of nearly 12 million compositions - including radio airplay, broadcast and cable television carriage, and live and recorded performances by all other music customers, including but not limited to the Internet, restaurants, retail outlets, and music-on-hold - are then distributed as royalties to the writers and copyright holders it represents.

 BMI was founded in 1939 as a non-profit-making corporation to open the door to performing rights representation for songwriters and composers of all types of music, many of whom were not eligible under the membership guidelines of the older American performing rights societies.
 BMI offered first-time representation to songwriters of blues, jazz, r&b, gospel, folk, country, concert, Spanish-language and other types of American music.
 The organization also quickly made reciprocal agreements with sister performing rights organizations around the world.